 When shopping for a CNC milling machine, ensure that the cutters and other tooling used will able to handle that type of material you will be working on.
 For example, if you are working with a heavier metal, you will need tooling that withstands heat well, as cutting causes friction, which will heat up the tooling.

-The hardness of the work material, as well as the rotation of the cutting tool should be considered before purchasing a CNC milling machine.
 If you have questions about choosing the right used milling machine, contact an MMI sale representative.